sethrodg/gitTesting/README.md

 This line should showup on main with a git pull, but not on sethTest1

 This update is happening from origin, checkout sethTest1 and run git pull origin main --rebase and we should have it.

+This line i can pull from main and rebase sethTest1 from main.